 There are many positives that come with land use planning, the primary of which include:

-- Provides a beneficial framework for development of a project before development officially begins
+- Provides a beneficial framework for the development of a project before development officially begins

-- Effective land use planning should positively impact urban economy
+- Effective land-use planning should positively impact the urban economy

 - Can assist in putting measures in place to combat climate change